This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Although many well-known businesses do a great job of editing and proofreading a wide variety of texts, few focus on manuscripts.

-BookBaby is first on this list because they specialize in manuscripts and have received over 5,000 Trustpilot reviews—many more than most proofreading services.
+BookBaby is first on this list because they specialize in manuscripts and have received over 5,000 Trustpilot reviews—many more than most editing and proofreading services.

 Reedsy is next since they also specialize in manuscripts.
 Although they’re a marketplace that functions a bit differently from the other services on this list, they’re highly rated and well-respected in the industry.